zackgithuboriginal/workout-plus-milestone-project-2/README.md

 #### Design Overview
 The main principles behind the design of the website was to create a space that was easy to navigate, that offered clear and easy to understand information and easy to use.
 The driving force behind the design was my desire to create a website that melded high energy colour and imagery with clear and legible information and an immediately understandable structure.
 #### Colour Scheme
 The colour scheme is quite simple, essentially consisting of only three colours.
-The primary colour, which is used frequently throughout the design is #f!!F!.
+The primary colour, which is used frequently throughout the design is #F39237.
 This is a very strong and eye-catching colour that conveys the sense of energy and activity that I wanted to associate with the website.
 I believe that by using an energetic colour in this manner it will help to build the identity of the website as well as subconsciously create a link between the website and the energetic activities involved in exercising in the mind of any visitor to the site.
-The other two colours in use are #fasfASF and #FEFW, and they used for accent and contrasting purposes. #ASFAF is a shade of dark – grey navy and I find that it stands out quite well against both the white background of certain sections and the reduced opacity #FAFAF which is used as a background colour in other sections. #ASFAF is therefore used as the primary font colour for most instances of text on the website as I believe it to be more comfortable and easy on the eyes than a typical black font colour. #FEFW is an offwhite shade that is used as a text colour for navbar elements and any links or CTA buttons.
+The other two colours in use are #F9F9F9 and #1E3231, and they used for accent and contrasting purposes. #1E3231 is a shade of dark – grey navy and I find that it stands out quite well against both the white background of certain sections and the reduced opacity #F39237 which is used as a background colour in other sections. #1E3231 is therefore used as the primary font colour for most instances of text on the website as I believe it to be more comfortable and easy on the eyes than a typical black font colour. #F9F9F9 is an offwhite shade that is used as a text colour for navbar elements and any links or CTA buttons.
 Reserving this colour only for actionable elements helps a visitor to understand the navigation and structure of the site more quickly and easily as they can identify clickable links just through their colour.
 ![Image of the colour scheme](https://github.com/zackgithuboriginal/workout-plus-milestone-project-2/blob/master/assets/images/workout-plus-colour-scheme.png)